 - Use the remaining water to rinse poolish container of any leftover dough, then pour that into mixing bowl.

-- Mix up the poolish so that the water fully incorporated into the dough and you have a smooth batter.
+- Mix up the poolish so that the water fully incorporates into the dough and you have a smooth batter.

 - Working in batches, incorporate the dry ingredients.
 It’s important you take your time with this because you want to avoid creating lumps, which is very easy to do.